 - a.
 The reduction in capital is incompatible with the financial situation of the company, its significant capital needs or the long-term interests of shareholders. - b.
 The company is not able to pay a dividend. - c.
-A selective reduction of capital raises the risk of 'creeping control'.

-France: PROXINVEST will OPPOSE any capital reduction by cancellation of shares if the free float is under 40% of market capitalisation, which could adversely impact liquidity.

-• Capital reduction by reducing the par value of the company's shares
+A selective reduction of capital raises the risk of 'creeping control'.5 - d.
+Free float is under 40% of market capitalisation and a cancellation could adversely impact liquidity. - Capital reduction by reducing the par value of the company's shares